Tatyana Tolstaya: 1951—1983: early years

-Tatiana Tolstaya was born in Leningrad to a physicist professor Nikita Tolstoy and Natalya Mikhailovna Lozinskaya.
+Tatiana Tolstaya was born in Leningrad to a physicist professor Nikita Alekseyevich Tolstoy and Natalya Mikhailovna Lozinskaya.
 With six siblings, she grew up in the First Apartment house of Lensovet.

 In 1974, Tolstaya graduated from the department of classical philology of the Leningrad State University.
 In the same year, she married a philologist Andrey Lebedev.
 The couple moved to Moscow in the early 1980s, where Tolstaya started working in the Nauka publishing house.

 As recalled by Tolstaya, in November 1982 she underwent an operation on her eyes and had to spend three months in rehabilitation, unable to see in the bright light.
 She believes that period brought her into writing: without a constant flow of information from the world, her mind cleared and she discovered in herself a desire to write down plots and stories.

 1983—1989: start of literary career

 In 1983, Tolstaya emerged as a literary critic.

 Her first short story, On the Golden Porch (На золотом крыльце сидели), appeared in Avrora magazine in 1983 and marked the start of Tolstaya's literary career, and her story collection of the same name established Tolstaya as one of the foremost writers of the perestroika and post-Soviet period.
 As Michiko Kakutani writes, "one can find echoes...of her great-granduncle Leo Tolstoy's work - his love of nature, his psychological insight, his attention to the details of everyday life".
 But "her luminous, haunting stories most insistently recall the work of Chekhov, mapping characters' inner lives and unfulfilled dreams with uncommon sympathy and insight", and also display "the author's Nabokovian love of language and her affinity for strange excursions into the surreal, reminiscent of Bulgakov and Gogol."
 In 1987, a collection of short stories under the same title — "On the Golden Porch" — was translated into English and received positive reviews.
 When in 1988 the book was released in Russia, more than 50,000 copies were sold out in hours.
 She was a visiting professor teaching Russian Literature at the University of Texas at Austin in 1989.